 - Go to Customizer → Static Front Page and set “Front page display” to “A static page”.
 Learn more about setting up a front page.

 - Select the page you just assigned the Front Page template to as “Front page” and then choose another page as “Posts page” to serve your blog posts.

 This template shows all child pages of the front page in the two column grid (See the image above.).
 Inside the live preview we have two child pages of the front page (“Welcome to Healthy Living” and “My Recipe Book”) but you are free to add more child pages.

-- Create two different pages and from the Page Attributes module for the “Parent” choose “Front Page”.
+- Create two different pages and from the Page Options module for the “Parent Page” choose “Front Page”.

 - Add content inside the editor.